MongoTap/ECT-SKIE/README.md

 See main.py for possible arguments.

-use EARNIE to generate results to explain the key insights selection for earnings call transcripts:
+use ECT-SKIE to generate results to explain the key insights selection for earnings call transcripts:
 ```
 python main.py --test True
 ```